 Moreover, these new ways of traveling and connecting with the globe also apply to families and business professionals.
 For example, co-working and co-living spaces around the world bring short-term and long-term travelers together as a community.

 While most travelers will not work on vacations, more people are switching to remote jobs that they can also do while traveling.
-This has given rise to the idea of “digital nomads.”
+This has given rise to the idea of “digital nomads”, combining working with world travel.

-Whether in the bustle of city centers or down a sleepy beach street, more spaces are popping up to facilitate vacationers with a desire to co-work with others.
+Whether in the bustle of city centers or down a sleepy beach street, more spaces are popping up to facilitate vacationers with a desire to co-work with others, including great Wi Fi connections.
 These spaces often host events and promote themselves through social media platforms or mobile phone apps.

 Besides, the emergence of digital technology has also reinvented the idea that families cannot travel for longer periods of time.
 Family vacations during school break seem to be a thing of the past.
 Technological advances grant families the power to choose nomadic family learning travels if they like.

 Terms like “unschooling” and “edventure” underline the power of digital technology.
 They allow families to travel and educate their children at the same time.
 Family gap years are becoming increasingly popular.
 At the same time, many families document their experiences using social media platforms.
-New travel agencies are surfacing to support these travel and learning journeys.
+New travel agents are surfacing to support this new travel trend, often in the form of road trips.

 Around the world, these digital assets are on the rise.
 In fact, the global blockchain market is expected to grow to 60 billion USD by 2024.
 At the same time, global spending on blockchain tech is expected to grow to almost 16 billion USD by 2023.